World Language at Somerville High School

 - Italian 1 honors or standard

-- Students are introduced to fundamental vocabulary through an active oral approach in order to provide a basis for ongoing development of communicative competency in the four language skills (reading, writing, listening and speaking).
+- Students are introduced to fundamental vocabulary through an active oral approach to provide a basis for ongoing development of communicative competency in the four language skills (reading, writing, listening, and speaking).
 The cultural content introduces the countries and its people.

 World Language 2

 - Spanish 2 honors or standard